ioly/ioly/README.md

 1. write a recipe
 2. commit your recipe
+3. send a merge request
-3. done, everybody can use it!
+4. done, everybody can use it!

 [Read more here!](https://github.com/ioly/ioly/wiki/Contributing-to-the-ioly-Cookbook)